 Mr. Slatkin has conducted virtually all the leading orchestras in the world.
 As Music Director, he has held posts in New Orleans; St. Louis; Washington, DC; London (with the BBCSO); Detroit; and Lyon, France.
 He has also served as Principal Guest Conductor in Pittsburgh, Los Angeles, Minneapolis, and Cleveland.
 For more information, visit leonardslatkin.com.

-Leonard Slatkin will conduct The Orchestra Now on March 22, 2020.
+Leonard Slatkin was to conduct The Orchestra Now on March 22, 2020.
+That concert was cancelled.

 Bio: March 2020